Travis d'Arnaud Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.86).
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.93).

-- Weaver (1-2) gets the starting nod for the Reds in his 12th start of the season.
-He's put together a 6.47 ERA in 57 2/3 innings pitched, with 50 strikeouts.

-- His last time out was on Sunday against the Houston Astros, when the righty threw five innings, surrendering five earned runs while giving up 10 hits.
+- The right-hander last pitched on Thursday, June 8 against the Los Angeles Dodgers, when he tossed 2 2/3 innings, allowing three earned runs while giving up three hits.

-- The 29-year-old has put up an ERA of 6.47, with 7.9 strikeouts per nine innings, in 11 games this season.
-Opponents have a .302 batting average against him.
+- The 25-year-old has put up an ERA of 6.78, with 6.9 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.